PoisotLab/ms_metaweb_transfer/README.md

 phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree
 @Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (using only a species list *i.e.* interactions are 'unknown' in this instance).
-Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the regional species pool; specifically, it is an inventory of all *potential* interactions between species from a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
-The metaweb is, therefore, *not* a prediction of the food web at a specific locale within the spatial area it covers, and will have a different structure [notably by having a larger connectance; see *e.g.* @Wood2015EffSpa].
-These local food webs (which captures the $\alpha$ diversity of interactions) are a subset of the metaweb's species and interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
-Differences between local food web and their metaweb are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.

-Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it holds valuable ecological information.
-Specifically, it is the "upper bounds" on what the composition of the local networks can be [see *e.g.* @McLeod2021SamAsy].
-These local networks, in turn, can be reconstructed given appropriate knowledge of local species composition, providing information on structure of food webs at finer spatial scales.
-This has been done for example for tree-galler-parasitoid systems [@Gravel2018BriElt], fish trophic interactions [@Albouy2019MarFis], tetrapod trophic interactions [@OConnor2020UnvFoo], and crop-pest networks [@Grunig2020CroFor].
-Whereas the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions, we focus on *probabilistic* metawebs where interactions are represented as the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro];
-therefore, not only does our method recommend interactions that may exist, it gives each interaction a score, allowing us to properly weigh them.

 Our case study shows that phylogenetic transfer learning is an effective approach to the generation of probabilistic metawebs.
 This showcases that